 The above is from a job we did several years ago.

 Please check out this beauty.
-These ready-made curtains from Ballard Designs have a trim applied after purchase, and without sewing!
-Did they glue it on?
+These ready-made curtains from Ballard Designs had the trim applied after purchase, and without sewing!

-No, they used stitch witchery, an iron-on adhesive.
-I’ve seen tutorials that explain how to create all sorts of things, and NO SEWING INVOLVED!
+They used stitch witchery, an iron-on adhesive.
+I’ve seen tutorials that explain how to create all sorts of things using this iron-on tape.

 However, other products are on the market for no-sew curtains and other soft furnishings.